 Complete these items to withdraw your contributions from PSERS

-1. Submit the Retirement-Resignation form to the Retirement Office.
+1. Submit the Retirement-Resignation form to the Office of Talent.
 Submission options are listed on the form.

 3. Initiate Application for Refund process with PSERS